 Tontitown Community Information

-To date, E&E has spent approximately $107,000.00 on air testing in Tontitown, Arkansas.
-E&E funded the April 2024 testing through an emergency order releasing funds from the Hazardous Waste Remedial Action Trust Fund.
+To date, E&E has spent approximately $623,236.14 on air testing in Tontitown, Arkansas.
+E&E funded the April 2024 and May 2025 testing through emergency order releasing funds from the Hazardous Waste Remedial Action Trust Fund.

 As a result of the February analytical results, E&E coordinated with the Arkansas Department of Health (ADH) to develop a testing protocol that would help E&E better understand the source of the benzene and acrolein.
 Because of the possible harm to human health, E&E issued an emergency procurement and retained the services of CTEH to conduct additional air monitoring.
 From April 28 – 30, 2024, CTEH conducted the additional air monitoring event.
 Sampling locations were again placed where air quality complaints were received and in known, high-traffic areas.
 In addition, four background locations were selected.
 E&E received the raw, unverified data from the testing event and provided it to the public.
 CTEH's review of the analytical air sampling results noted detections of acrolein, benzene, carbon tetrachloride, chloroform, and naphthalene at concentrations above their respective EPA regional screening levels for residential air.
 CTEH determined that benzene, acrolein, and carbon tetrachloride were observed upwind, cross wind, and downwind of the Eco-Vista landfill.
 Additionally, these analytes were detected on the four background monitors.
 Chloroform was detected in two analytical air samples collected at one crosswind location southwest of the Eco-Vista landfill and naphthalene was detected in one background sample location.